• Skip to main content

 Ketamine Infusion vs Spravato: Effectiveness for Depression

-IV vs Nasal Spray Ketamine: Effectiveness in Depression at a Glance
+IV vs Nasal Spray Ketamine: Effectiveness at a Glance

 Who Improves More Often?

-• Another: racemic ketamine showed a 118% higher response rate than esketamine, roughly 2.18× more effective.
+• Another: racemic ketamine showed a 118% higher response rate than esketamine (~2.18× more effective).

 How Fast Do Results Appear?

-Interpretation: if speed matters, IV ketamine tends to deliver relief earlier than esketamine.
+If speed is critical, IV ketamine tends to deliver relief much earlier than the nasal spray.

 Remission: Which Option Ends Symptoms More Often?